paulvi/bndtoolsPlugins/nl.pelagic.bndtools.headless.build.plugin.gradle/resources/templates/unprocessed/cnf/gradle/doc/BUILDING-GRADLE.md

           Refer to the Gradle User Guide for more information on the Java plugin.

-        * The project layout is applied by loading the ```cnf/gradle/template/bndLayout.gradle``` file, which sets up relevant Gradle project directories and Java source sets as dictated by the project's properties.

         * The Java compiler is configured by applying relevant properties to the source sets and their compiler options.